Nigerien Authorities Throw Nigerian Journalist Investigating Migration Routes Into Prison

 Route from Africa to Europe through Agadez is used by the migrants from Nigeria, Eritrea and other troubled Sub-Saharan African countries.

 Since the beginning of the year at least 91,302 migrants did this route to enter Europe.
+Nigerian migrants travel to Agadez in Niger, then to the city of Sebha in Libya, and then to Tripoli.
 While some of them try to get to the island of Lampedusa by boats, others try to reach Malta.
 And some travel further to Tunisia in hope to reach shores of Sicilia.

 The post Nigerien Authorities Throw Nigerian Journalist Investigating Migration Routes Into Prison appeared first on Nigeria News today & Breaking news | Read on NAIJ.COM.